-General Austin Scott Miller

-Commander, U.S. Forces-Afghanistan and

-Commander, Resolute Support
+General Austin Scott Miller Commander, U.S. Forces-Afghanistan and Commander, Resolute Support

-We contracted with Castro & Company LLC (Castro) to audit the costs incurred by IAP Worldwide Services Inc. (IAP) under a cost-plus-fixed-fee task order from Army Contracting Command to provide operations and maintenance support and networking services for the Afghan National Police Network Operations Center.
-The objective of the task order is to use information technology to enhance policing operations across the country.1 Castro reviewed \$15,527,946 in costs charged to the task order from November 26, 2018, through November 25, 2019.
+We contracted with Castro & Company LLC (Castro) to audit the costs incurred by IAP Worldwide Services Inc. (IAP) under a cost-plus-fixed-fee task order from Army Contracting Command to provide operations and maintenance support and networking services for the Afghan National Army Network Operations Center.
+The objective of the task order is to help the Afghan Ministry of Defense achieve its goals through effective, efficient information technology.1 Castro reviewed \$19,398,780 in costs charged to the task order from November 25, 2018, through November 24, 2019.
 Our contract with Castro required that the audit be performed in accordance with generally accepted government auditing standards issued by the Comptroller General of the United States.